Sonoran-Software/Sonoran-Store-Docs/speed-camera/getting-started.md

     notification_message = "{{EVENT_TYPE}} Alert\nLicense Plate: {{PLATE}}\nSpeed: {{SPEED}} {{SPEED_UNIT}}\nCamera: {{CAMERA_NAME}}" -- The text of the notification
 }
 ```

+## Setting Up Permissions (Ace Permissions Only)

+To use this script you must assign the permissions object to the groups which you would like to have permissions.
+You can find the objects needed in the config under `Config.ace_perms` section in the config.
+To assign these perms you must add the lines to your `server.cfg` or where ever you setup permissions on your server.
+You can learn more about Ace Permissions [here](https://forum.cfx.re/t/basic-aces-principals-overview-guide/90917).

 ## Camera Location Config